 A: You can submit them in the participation section.
 Please provide us with as much information as possible and name the sources where you got your information from.

 Q: Do you also accept covers in other languages than English?

 A: Of course.
 We add covers in any language.
 Check out our statistics page to get an idea.

 Q: Can I add multiple cover songs of the same work by the same artist?

-A: This doesn't apply for collaborations (the artists are considered different) or covers in different languages (the works are considered different).
+A: This doesn't apply to collaborations (the artists are considered different) or covers in different languages (the works are considered different).

 Q: Why does it say "unverified" next to my submission?